Citytechinc/mspflymag/wp-content/plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 2. Or we can give you a quote on premium email/phone support if you prefer to

 == Changelog ==

+= 2.0.7 =
+* Better error handling when the overlay PNG image is not found or a valid image file;

+= 2.0.6.3 =
+* When using the overlay PNG option, the image is filled with previously filled with white in case the original OG image is a transparent PNG
+* The `fb_og_thumb_fill_color` can be used to use another color other than white, by returning an array with the rgb value

+= 2.0.6.2 =
+* On some server configurations using an overlay PNG would result on a 404 error on the `og:image` url

+= 2.0.6.1 =
+* Bumped `Tested up to` tag

+= 2.0.6 =
+* New `fb_og_enabled` filter that allow other plugins/themes to completely disable the tags output on specific situations
+* Fix: Use `WP_PLUGIN_DIR` instead of harcoded paths (Thanks thomasbachem)
+* Fix: Extra validation when getting Yoast SEO's icon on the 3rd party settings tab

 = 2.0.5 =
 * Calculated image dimensions are now stored in, 1 day valid, transients in order to avoid unnecessary http requests and improve performance (Thanks Piotr Bogdan)